Your Session

 • Character-specific looks (for actors)

-Certain colors photograph beautifully on camera and help draw attention to your face and eyes.
-In most cases, solid colors work best.
+Certain colors draw attention to your face and eyes.
+Solid colors usually work best:

 • Deep blues